akshayBhardwaj23/startup-analyst/docs/presentation-script.md

 ### 👤 **SCRIPT (Akshay):**

-> “On the left, we also have a **History** section that stores every analysis a user has ever done.”
+> “At the very bottom of every analysis you can see if there were any past analysis done for this same business.
+On the left, we also have a **History** section that stores every analysis a user has ever done.”
-> “And here is the **Go Pro** section — a simple form that users can fill if they want to increase their limit beyond the current 25 free analyses per account.”
+> “And here is the **Go Pro** section — a simple form that users can fill if they want to increase their limit beyond the current 25 free analyses per account.
+In future we would integrate payment gateway so that users can themsleves upgrade their plans.”
-> “Finally, the **Privacy** and **Terms** tabs explain how we handle data securely.”

 ⏱ **Total Duration:** ~2 minutes